Daily Chronicle boys basketball playoff preview: 5 things to know heading into the IHSA postseason

 It speaks to some of the talent in the area that two of the best big men are going to college in different sports.

 It’s not just Grant for the Barbs, as Sean Reynolds is having another standout season.
-The two-time Daily Chronicle Boys Basketball Player of the Year won MVP honors at the Chuck Dayton Holiday Classic, scored a career-high 32 points in a game earlier this season, and became the program’s all-time leading scorer.
+The two-time Daily Chronicle Boys Basketball Player of the Year won MVP honors at the Chuck Dayton Holiday Classic, scored a career-high 32 points in a game this season and became the program’s career scoring leader.

-Kaneland has a lot of height with the 6-7 Freddy Hassan and the 6-9 Jeffrey Hassan.
-But Marshawn Cocroft has proven an invaluable asset at guard for the Knights as well.
+Kaneland has a lot of height with the 6-foot-7 Freddy Hassan and the 6-9 Jeffrey Hassan.
+But Marshawn Cocroft has been an invaluable asset at guard for the Knights as well.

 Sycamore may be without leading scorer Isaiah Feuerbach, who has missed some time with a tweaked knee.
 His status is unknown.
 But the Spartans won three of their first four games without him, and the lone loss was against one-loss Kaneland in overtime.

-Unique Shaw has stepped up his scoring for the Spartans, and on any given night they’re getting standout performances from players like Josiah Mitchell, Jakob Shipley, Michael Chami, Carter York and Xander Lewis.
+Unique Shaw has stepped up his scoring for the Spartans, and on any given night they’re getting standout performances from players such as Josiah Mitchell, Jakob Shipley, Michael Chami, Carter York and Xander Lewis.

 Genoa-Kingston's Marcus Johnson (1) makes a three-point shot during the game on Thursday Feb.
 13, 2025, while taking on Harvard High School at Genoa-Kingston High School.